shandan1/ScriptableRenderPipeline/com.unity.render-pipelines.high-definition/Documentation~/HDRP-Asset.md

 If you [upgrade a Project to HDRP](Upgrading-To-HDRP.html) and therefore do not use the HDRP template, you need to add an HDRP Asset to your Project.
 To create and customize an HDRP Asset:

 1. In the Unity Editor, go to the Project window and navigate to the folder you want to create your HDRP Asset in.
-This folder must be inside the Assets folder; you can not create Assets in the Packages folder.
+This folder must be inside the **Assets** folder; you can not create Assets in the **Packages** folder.
-2. In the main menu, go to **Assets > Create > Rendering** and click **High Definition Render Pipeline Asset** to create your HDRP Asset.
+2. In the main menu, go to **Assets > Create > Rendering** and click **High Definition Render Pipeline Asset**.
 3. Enter a name for the **HDRP Asset** and press the Return key to confirm it.

-When you have created an HDRP Asset, you must assign it it to the pipeline:.
+When you have created an HDRP Asset, you must assign it it to the pipeline:

-1. Select **Edit > Project Settings > Graphics** and locate the **Scriptable Render Pipeline Settings** property at the top.
+1. Navigate to **Edit > Project Settings > Graphics** and locate the **Scriptable Render Pipeline Settings** property at the top.
 2. Either drag and drop the HDRP Asset into the property field, or use the object picker (located on the right of the field) to select it from a list of all HDRP Assets in your Project.

+Unity now uses the High Definition Render Pipeline (HDRP) in your Unity Project.
+HDRP does not support gamma space, so your Project must use linear color space, To do this:

+1. Navigate to **Edit > Project Settings > Player > Other Settings** and locate the **Color Space** property.
+2. Select **Linear** from the **Color Space** drop-down.

 You can create multiple HDRP Assets containing different settings.
 This is useful for Project that support multiple platforms, such as PC, Xbox One and PlayStation 4.
 In each HDRP Asset, you can change settings to suite the hardware of each platform and then assign the relevant one when building your Project for each platform.